Personal Injury Attorney in Birmingham

 Damages for both economic and noneconomic losses may be included in Alabama personal injury claims.

 Economic damages are financial losses that can be measured, such as:

 - Medical expenses (past and future)

 - Emotional distress

 Although rare, punitive damages can be awarded if the at-fault party’s conduct was malicious in nature or egregiously reckless.
 This type of damages is meant to punish the defendant.
 An act of negligence alone is not enough for a court to award them.

 Contact Us Today

 We understand the physical and financial toll an injury can take on your life.
-The highly experienced personal injury lawyers at Ifediba Law Group, P.C. are eager to help you receive the compensation you deserve and need to support your family and get your life back to normal.
+The highly experienced Birmingham trial lawyers at Ifediba Law Group, P.C. are eager to help you receive the compensation you deserve and need to support your family and get your life back to normal.
 Call today for a free consultation.